-- Electronic Voltage Regulator (EVR) circuitry within the Powertrain Control Module (PCM) - Ignition switch (refer to Group 8D, Ignition System for information) - Battery (refer to Group 8A, Battery for information) - Battery temperature sensor - Generator Lamp (if equipped) - Check Gauges Lamp (if equipped) - Voltmeter (refer to Group 8E, Instrument Panel and Gauges for information) - Wiring harness and connections (refer to Group 8W, Wiring for information)
+- Generator - Electronic Voltage Regulator (EVR) circuitry within the Powertrain Control Module (PCM)

+- Ignition switch (refer to Group 8D, Ignition System for information) - Battery (refer to Group 8A, Battery for information) - Battery temperature sensor - Generator Lamp (if equipped) - Check Gauges Lamp (if equipped) - Voltmeter (refer to Group 8E, Instrument Panel and Gauges for information) - Wiring harness and connections (refer to Group 8W, Wiring for information)

 The charging system is turned on and off with the ignition switch.
 When the ignition switch is turned to the ON position, battery voltage from the powertrain control module (PCM) is supplied to the generator rotor to produce a magnetic field.
 This is done through one of the two field terminals at the rear of generator.
-On models of previous years, battery voltage to this field terminal was supplied directly from the ASD relay.